 Thanks to the used generator the state object supports the rand: jump/0, 1 function with distance 2^512.

 Numbers are generated in batches and cached for speed reasons.
 The cache size can be changed from its default value using the crypto app's configuration parameter rand_cache_size.

 '''

 ec_curves() -> [EllipticCurve]

-Types:

-EllipticCurve =

-ec_named_curve() | edwards_curve_dh() | edwards_curve_ed()

-Can be used to determine which named elliptic curves are supported.

 '''